Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/README.md

 ## Checkout Page

-The form on the checkout page keeps the consistant design used throughout the website, maintaining the subtle use of Bootstrap cards and shadows.
+The form on the checkout page keeps the consistent design used throughout the website, maintaining the subtle use of Bootstrap cards and shadows.
 This form comes with the option to save the order to the user's profile.

 ![checkout form](wireframes/checkout_form.png)